Current Projects

 Project Excelcius

 The flagship mission of LetSpace is to send a rocket into internationally recognized space, or above the Karman Line (100km, 62 miles or 328,000 ft): Project Excelcius.
-The Excelcius launch vehicle will be a fully-reuseable, two-stage, solid-fueled sounding rocket, entirely designed, built and operated by undergraduate students, including motors and flight computers.
-It's primary objective is to return video and pictures of the Earth from space.
-Currently, Technology Demonstration Rockets (TDR) and Sub-scale SpaceShot Prototypes (S4P) are being produced to develop th technologies and techniques needed to design and build such a vehicle, as well as enhance organizational experience.
+The Excelcius launch vehicle will be a fully-reuseable, two-stage, solid-fueled sounding rocket, entirely designed, built and operated by undergraduate students.
+This includes casting handmade motors and building our own flight computers.
+The primary objective is to return video and pictures of the Earth from space.
+Currently, Technology Demonstration Rockets (TDR) and Sub-scale SpaceShot Prototypes (S4P) are being produced to develop the technologies and techniques needed to design and build such a vehicle, as well as enhance organizational experience.
 The STELLA flight computer has already been mostly completed and is gaining reliablilty with every test flight.
-The Trepid program is developing flyable high-power rocket motors, which will pave the way for the motors for Excelcius' flight.
+Read more on the latest updates here

 Project Trepid